jpbelanger-mtl/kube-pod-decorator/README.md

 * `templates`: List of templates (`go template` format) to mount to the volume and the list of variables available for expansion
 * `vault`: Vault's secret path to "mount"
 * `consul`: Consul value path to "mount"

+This file also supports variable expansion.
+You can use `${ENV_VAR} ` syntax, and reference any of your container environment variable in it.